bwunder/anonym/README.md

 There is also a pseudo-terminator, expose in __batch issql__ (aka __? issql__), that, from the console vantage, works just like the real terminators.
 The big difference is __batch issql__ submits the query wrapped between __SET NOEXEC ON__ and  __SET NOEXEC OFF__ , thus getting the same syntax checking as a query terminated for execution without actually risking a touch of the data.
 This pseudo-terminator can be enabled for all queries (recommended) by setting the value of config.cli.checkSyntax to true.
 When true, each terminated query is check for syntax errors and will return the first error with no risk of corrupting data by running a multi-statement batch with syntax errors that fails in the middle of a data manipulation.

 ## CLI _ad hoc_ Queries
-TSQL entered at the command prompt accumulates each line entered into a Batch Cache.
+T-SQL entered at the command prompt accumulates each line entered into a Batch Cache.
 Consider an example.
 (And notice the missing comma after the database_id column in the select list, we will fix that in a moment.):
   <pre>
     anonym &gt; <span style="color: #00AAAA;">SELECT name,</span>
     anonym &gt; <span style="color: #00AAAA;">database_id</span>